ILDAnaSoft/ILDbench_Hmumu/Readme.md

 # ILDbench_Hmumu
 Main analyzer: Shin-ichi Kawada (DESY)
 shin-ichi.kawada[atmk]desy.de
-(updated on 2018/Oct./1, many things under construction, but for DBD part is finished)
+(updated on 2018/Dec./11)
+(Both DBD and bechmark are updated)

 # Introduction
-These codes are used for h->mu+mu- branching ratio measurement at the ILD.
+These codes are used for h->mu+mu- branching ratio measurement at the ILC using ILD model.
 Since the structure of directory looks very different compare to other usual usage case, I will try to explain how to use these at each place.
 Use these codes are your own risk.